IBM-Blockchain-Archive/marbles/README.md

 - [ ] move to socket.io (unsure, postpone)
 - [ ] change test var "a" to "test" in cc
 - [ ] make advanced link in cci and hide ip/port fields, hide all things under tool like categories
+- [ ] make CCI work for multiple apps, pick which cc to load (even custom functions)

 ### ChainCode Notes: